unraid/docs/docs/unraid-os/manual/changing-the-flash-device.md

   change the `startArray="yes"` entry to `startArray="no"`

 This is to avoid any accidents that might result in a data drive getting over-written with parity information.
-: You can also achieve the same effect from the Unraid GUI via the _Settings-\>Disk Settings_ option.
+You can achieve the same effect from the Unraid GUI via the _Settings-\>Disk Settings_ option.

 - Go to Tools -\> New Config and select the option to create a new